YOU IMAGE ,WE FINISH

 Most moldmakers work to a tight budget and require expenses to be paid up-front before they can proceed with your building.
 If you delay making payments, then you won’t get your mold on time- it’s as simple as that.
 Different moldmakers will offer different payment plans, so talk with them to figure out a plan that works for both of you.

-Part design modification will likely mean changing the injection mold itself
+part design modification will likely mean changing the injection mold itself

 If you wind up making changes to your part design while the injection mold is being produced, you will be unlikely to get the mold at a price quote or the original timeframe.
 Any changes will mean the mold has to be altered accordingly, which adds to both the cost and the mold build time.